-There are a number of resources for the Gamilaraay 1 [GR1] university course, which is currently taught at the Australian National University [INDG2003/AUST1001] and the University of Sydney [INDG2005].
+The Gamilaraay 1 [GR1] university course is currently taught at the Australian National University [INDG2003/AUST1001] and the University of Sydney [INDG2005].
 The courses are in semester one.
-It is likely the ANU course will also be available through Open Universities Australia in 2020, and be available as an online course.
-The ANU course may be offered in January 2020, probably in Sydney.
+The ANU course is also available through Open Universities Australia, and available as an online course.

 Face to face learning is important, particularly for getting the pronunciation and for practice in using the language conversationally.

 Most materials for Gamilaraay 1 [GR1] are available at tinyurl.com/gyresources > GamilaraayMaal/1

 The GR1 text is Wiidhaa, available as a free download at https://press.anu.edu.au/publications/textbooks/wiidhaa.
 The site also has separate chapters, and the sound files – great for listening to often to get used to the language.
 The Wiidhaa pdf and ebook have sound, so are quite large files.
 A Word version, without sound, is available at tinyurl.com/gyresources > GamilaraayMaal/1.

 In GamilaraayMaal/1 is the folder Ngaragay/Other.
 It has summary sheets that are useful when you understand most of the material.
 Similar material is found at the end of Wiidhaa.

 There is an online dictionary which covers some of its functions at dnathan.com/gaman/.
 [A very useful resource is Gayarragi Winangali – available on the Online resources page.
 It has all the words in the dictionary pronounced, around 900 sentences by Arthur Dodd and Fred Reece, the most important traditional sources, songs and much more. – 2021 comment: Unfortunately GW no longer works on many computers.]